AllyYL/casestudy/src/projects/bloom.md

         Your browser does not support the video tag.
     </video>
 </div>

+####  A factory technician walking me through how she communicates revisions.

 These conversations revealed a common thread: users want to begin with expressive intent, and shift into control once the direction is clear.
 This insight directly shaped our decision to build a conversational-to-control flow—starting with prompts, then refining with sliders and editing tools.